The AWGC Steering Committee is a diverse group of Asian American women who lead the grantmaking and fund-raising efforts of the giving circle.

 Angela Cheng

 Angela joined AWGC in 2012.
-She is a senior program officer for Democracy, Gender, and Racial Justice at The JPB Foundation, which seeks to help people who have been denied power to build it, so they can change unjust systems and create a more democratic, inclusive, and sustainable society.
+She is a senior program officer at the Freedom Together Foundation, which seeks to help people who have been denied power to build it, so they can change unjust systems and create a more democratic, inclusive, and sustainable society.
 Previously, she was at NYU Law, Fund for the City of New York, Open Society Foundations, and Lawyers Alliance for New York.
 Angela holds a Master’s in Public Administration from the NYU Wagner School of Public Service and a Bachelor’s in Politics from NYU.
 She is proud to be an immigrant from Taiwan.

 -